 National Geographic Society: Talk to your advisor for an application packet, deadline is in the fall for the following year.

 National Oceanographic and Atmospheric Administration: An extensive listing of internship opportunities for students interested in coastal management practices.

 National Oceanographic and Atmospheric Administration Office of Education: Lists organizational wide internship opportunities.

 National Science Foundation Research Experiences: Search for summer research opportunities in universities across the U.S.- a great opportunity if you're considering graduate school.

 National Security Agency: Offers many opportunities in the computer science, mathematics, and statistical realm.

 National Weather Service Meteorological Development Lab: Opportunities to explore and learn about the weather.

-National Wildlife Federation: focuses on endangered species, land stewardship, and water resources.
+National Wildlife Federation: Focused on endangered species, land stewardship, and water resources.

 U.S. Army Corps of Engineers: Some opportunities for undergraduates to apply for positions in the physical sciences.

 U.S. Census Bureau: Has numerous opportunities for geographers, cartographers, and GIS specialists.